metawops/obsidian-table-to-csv-export/README.md

 Please leave feedback here in the GitHub discussions or file a new issue if you found a bug or have a feature request.
 You can reach me via Twitter, too: [@metawops](https://twitter.com/metawops)

+## Sponsoring

+If this plugin adds value for you and you would like to help support continued development, please consider sponsoring this repository via [GitHub Sponsors](https://github.com/sponsors), [PayPal](https://paypal.me/stefanwolfrum) or [Buy me a coffee](https://www.buymeacoffee.com/metawops).

+Made with ❤️ in Bonn, Germany.